DenisPiralic/OptiverTraderLogBook/Log_1.md

 ```

-Through some boundy lines in there, plot it, and you get:
+Through some boundry lines in there, plot it, and you get:

 ![z-score graph](./LOG1PICS/output.png)

 ### Moving averages
-A moving average is a calculation of the average price of an asset over a specified period of time, which is updated as each new data point is added.
+A moving average is a calculation of the average price of an asset over a specified period, which is updated as each new data point is added.

 Based on their trading technique and the time frame of their study, traders can determine the moving average's period length.
 A trader who uses daily charts, for instance, would employ a 50-day or 200-day moving average to spot longer-term trends.